 - race or ethnic origin of the data subject

 - their political opinions

-- their religious beliefs or other beliefs of a similar nature
+- their religious beliefs or philosophical beliefs

 - whether they are a member of a trade union